Jobs and the Economy

 The U.S. has been the world’s leading in manufacturing for more than a century.
 Although manufacturing has declined in recent years, we are witnessing a turnaround due to a number of factors.
 American manufacturers have added thousands of jobs over the past three years, but we must continue to support this vitally important sector of the economy.

-Why support American manufacturing?
-It creates more value across the economy per dollar spent than any other sector.
+American manufacturing creates more value across the economy per dollar spent than any other sector.
 For every $1 of goods produced, manufacturing generates an additional $1.43 for the economy and each manufacturing job creates at least 2.91 more jobs in other sectors.

 Small and medium-sized manufacturers are the backbone of U.S. manufacturing, comprising 84% of manufacturers, and employing 51% of the manufacturing workforce.
 However, often due to limited resources, many lack access to technical assistance and information needed to solves challenges and identify opportunities for growth.